Analysis: What history says about Seahawks’ No. 5 pick in NFL draft

 Of those seven picks, two are in the Hall of Fame — DL Cortez Kennedy (third, 1990) and safety Kenny Easley (fourth, 1981).
 Another is in the team’s Ring of Honor — running back Curt Warner (third, 1983).

-But of the other four, only made so much as one Pro Bowl — cornerback Shawn Springs (taken third in 1997 and made one Pro Bowl in 1998).
-The others are DL Steve Niehaus (second in the team’s first draft in 1976 who had a good rookie year, then saw knee injuries derail his career and force him to retire after just 39 games); QB Rick Mirer (second in 1993 and gone by the end of the 96 season) and LB Aaron Curry (fourth in 2009 and gone by midway through his third year with the Seahawks).
+But of the other four, only one made so much as one Pro Bowl — cornerback Shawn Springs (taken third in 1997 and made one Pro Bowl in 1998).
+The others are DL Steve Niehaus (second in the team’s first draft in 1976 who had a good rookie year, then saw knee injuries derail his career and force him to retire after just 39 games); QB Rick Mirer (second in 1993 and gone by the end of the ’96 season) and LB Aaron Curry (fourth in 2009 and gone by midway through his third year with the Seahawks).

 But for what it’s worth, the sixth pick has been good for Seattle — Hall of Fame left tackle Walter Jones (1997), DE Jeff Bryant (1982) and LT Russell Okung (2010).